 As well as supporting the Wildlife Warrior Programme, Elewana Sand River helps support the local Embiti Primary School, a school in the rural community near the Maasai Mara National Reserve.
-Funding has provided a staff quarters, a permanent classroom, a concrete water tank, the first ever block of toilets as well as supported on-going works for permanent staff quarters.
-Conservation themed talks and videos, together with school stationery, supplies and footballs have also been provided, along with digital training for all teachers.
+Funding has provided staff quarters, a permanent classroom, a concrete water tank, and the first-ever block of toilets as well as supported ongoing works for permanent staff quarters.
+Conservation-themed talks and videos, together with school stationery, supplies, and footballs have also been provided, along with digital training for all teachers.

 Education also plays an important role at Elewana Tortilis Camp in Amboseli School through their support of Esiteti Primary School.
-Recent projects have included construction of new classrooms, a new modern kitchen equipped with large, fuel efficient stoves, a school garden that provides fresh vegetables for the school, a new library, a boy’s dormitory equipped with bunk beds, a playground, computers, school supplies and education bursaries for students.
+Recent projects have included the construction of new classrooms, a new modern kitchen equipped with large, fuel-efficient stoves, a school garden that provides fresh vegetables for the school, a new library, a boy’s dormitory equipped with bunk beds, a playground, computers, school supplies, and education bursaries for students.

-In Tanzania, Elewana Arusha Coffee Lodge is ideally situated in the outskirts of the bustling town of Arusha, offering the perfect location to start or end a safari adventure.
+In Tanzania, Elewana Arusha Coffee Lodge is ideally situated on the outskirts of the bustling town of Arusha, offering the perfect location to start or end a safari adventure.
 Located at the base of the volcanic Mount Meru, this stylish lodge, set in one of the country’s largest coffee plantations, allows guests a glimpse into the region’s bygone coffee rituals.
 It would be remiss to stay here without a visit to Shanga.
-This successful social enterprise employs Tanzanians with disabilities to create unique, high quality and handmade jewellery, glassware and homeware, incorporating recycled materials.
+This successful social enterprise employs Tanzanians with disabilities to create unique, high-quality, and handmade jewelry, glassware, and homeware, incorporating recycled materials.
 The purpose-built, open workshop is located on the grounds of Elewana Arusha Coffee Lodge and is a wonderful experience for visitors to meet the inspirational staff and to view and participate in the creative process behind Shanga products as well as purchase some very special gifts.

 Elewana’s waterfront escapes